 Keeping Blood Safe

 The IBTS is committed to supplying Irish hospitals with blood that is as safe as it can be.
-This means that we test every donation received for a number of diseases including, HIV, Hepatitis B, Hepatitis C and Hepatitis E. If you feel unwell after donating, or there is any reason why you think your donation should not be used, please contact us by phoning us at any time on 01-4322800 or 021-4807400 so that you can speak to a doctor.
+This means that we test every donation received for a number of diseases including, HIV, Hepatitis B, Hepatitis C, Hepatitis E and HTLV.
+If you feel unwell after donating, or there is any reason why you think your donation should not be used, please contact us by phoning us at any time on 01-4322800 or 021-4807400 so that you can speak to a doctor.
 Please do not use text or email to contact us if you believe your donation should not be used.
 Within this section you will find information about: West Nile Virus, Zika Virus, Variant CJD, Hepatitis E, and the change to deferral criteria for men who have sex with men (MSM).

 Never give blood if:

 - You have received a blood transfusion (other than an autologous transfusion) in the Republic of Ireland on or after the 1st January 1980

 - You received a blood transfusion (other than an autologous transfusion) outside the Republic of Ireland at anytime

 - You have spent 1 year or more, in total, in the UK in the years 1980 to 1996